Question of accused killer's competency stalls case in slayings of three women

-The man accused of slaying three Tulsa women earlier this year will undergo a mental evaluation after his attorney raised concerns about his client's ability to comprehend reality.
+The man accused of killing three Tulsa women earlier this year will undergo a mental evaluation after his attorney raised concerns about his client's ability to comprehend reality.

 Prosecutors charged Terryl Raysean Brooks, 23, with three counts of murder in early April after allegedly tracing to him three separate discoveries of dead women in east, north and midtown Tulsa.

-Handcuffed and brought over then from the Tulsa County jail, Brooks seemed to shake and jolt uncontrollably, which, Boeheim told a judge, is likely a side effect of his medications.
+Handcuffed and brought to court at that time from the Tulsa County jail, Brooks seemed to shake and jolt uncontrollably, which, Boeheim told a judge, likely was a side effect of his medications.

-Boeheim's filing for the determination of his client's competency effectively halts the criminal proceedings against Brooks in the deaths of Tyra Dakia Whitaker, Elizabeth Joyce Dillard and Rainbow Starr Dancer, depending on whether he clears the competency hurdle.

 People are also reading…